Witch window

 In American vernacular architecture, a witch window (also known as a Vermont window, among other names) is a window (usually a double-hung sash window, occasionally a single-sided casement window) placed in the gable-end wall of a house and rotated approximately 1/8 of a turn (45 degrees) from the vertical, leaving it diagonal, with its long edge parallel to the roof slope.
-This technique allows a builder to fit a full-sized window into the long, narrow wall space between two adjacent roof lines.
+This technique allows a builder to fit a full-sized window into the long, narrow wall space between two adjacent roof lines, where a window would not otherwise fit.

 Witch windows are found almost exclusively in or near the U.S. state of Vermont, generally in the central and northern parts of the state.
 They are principally installed in farmhouses from the 19th century, and can be found less frequently in new construction.

 Etymology

 The name "witch window" appears to come from a folk belief that witches cannot fly their broomsticks through the tilted windows, although it seems unlikely that the tale was taken seriously.
-The windows are also known as "coffin windows"; it is unclear if they really were used for removing a coffin from the second floor (avoiding a narrow staircase), or if the odd placement on the wall were reminiscent of a coffin.
+The windows are also known as "coffin windows"; it is unclear if they were used for removing a coffin from the second floor (avoiding a narrow staircase), or if the odd placement on the wall were reminiscent of a coffin.
 Either explanation seems far-fetched.
 The windows are also known as "Vermont windows" for their distribution and as "sideways" or "lazy windows" for their orientation.